Best Books for FMGE MCQ Preparation for 2026 Session

 3. Apply reason while choosing the correct option: There are ways to use the information presented in the stem to make an educated guess when you can’t remember your material.
 The first-guess answer generally arises from the deep recesses of your unconscious memory.
 Try to make an educated guess rather than a blind guess.

-4. Apply time management technique: Time yourself to strictly adhere to an average 45-second-a-question regimen.
+4. Apply time management technique: Time yourself to strictly adhere to an average of 45 seconds per question.
 Answer questions in clusters of 5 or 7 as a minimum.
 Time your answering speed.
-After answering 30 questions you should have used around 23 min.
-Allot time to go back to rethink difficult questions.
+Allow time to go back to rethink difficult questions.

-5. Recall necessary information for guessing: Review the unanswered/marked MCQs & answered MCQs with the Options you chose: only after you have completed the timed group of questions.
-Although guessing can make you uncomfortable do not leave any answer blank or do not skip any MCQs & mark all because there is no negative marking.
+5. Recall necessary information for guessing: Review the unanswered/marked MCQs & answered MCQs with the options you chose, only after you have completed the timed group of questions.
+Although guessing can make you uncomfortable, do not leave any answer blank or skip any MCQs & mark all because there is no negative marking.

 6. Answer each question in the order in which it appears